Sv443/Node-Notifier/README.md

     It is a log file that contains the last `n` notifications (`n` is defined by the property `logging.notificationLogSize` in the file `config.js`).
     Feel free to use the contents of this file for your own projects.
 You can find the JSON schema in `.vscode/schemas/notifications.json`

+- `.notifier/cache_manifest.json`
+    This file will be created to maintain cached icons that have been downloaded from an external URL.
+    It really shouldn't be touched but it can safely be deleted to "refresh" icons and fix inconsistencies (TODO: verify that lol).

 - `.notifier/.env`
     This file contains your login data and possibly soon other private data.
 If needed, modify it with the login manager in the control panel.
     The password is hashed, so even if the file is leaked, nobody can use it to gain access.
 Still try to adequately protect it though!